rapidsai/rapids.ai/community.md

 # RAPIDS Community
 {: .section-title-halfs}

 RAPIDS is for everyone: users, adopters, and contributors.
-If you’re a data scientist, researcher, engineer, or developer using pandas, Dask, scikit-learn, or Spark on CPUs you can speed up your end-to-end pipeline up to 50x.
-The RAPIDS cuDF library is almost a drop in, API compatible, GPU accelerated replacement for pandas and Dask.
+If you’re a data scientist, researcher, engineer, or developer using pandas, Dask, scikit-learn, or Spark on CPUs, our **[RAPIDS projects](https://github.com/rapidsai){: target="_blank"}** are almost drop in replacements that can speed up your end-to-end workflow up to 50x.
 {% endcapture %}

 {% capture com_right %}